fbpx

 Coral honeysuckle is the perfect addition to any garden, offering a variety of benefits for both birds and other wildlife.
 It is an ideal choice for planting near bird feeders!

-Chickadee going into backyard bird house on native evergreen tree
+chickadee going into backyard bird house on native evergreen tree

 Chickadees nesting above the strawberry patch